-- Connect the Tachometer to the engine. - Connect the Oil Pressure Test Kit to the oil filter drain plug.
+1. Connect the Tachometer to the engine or place the gauge in diagnostic mode and select "tACH."
+2. Connect the Oil Pressure Test Kit to the oil filter drain plug.

 ■NOTE: Some oil seepage may occur when installing the oil pressure gauge.
 Wipe up oil residue with a cloth.